 What is the 'merit list'?

 It’s effectively a waiting list for a job vacancy.
-You may be placed on a merit list if the prison you've applied to has a high-level of competition or limited vacancies.
+You may be placed on a merit list (also known as a reserve list) if the prison you've applied to has a high-level of competition or limited vacancies.
 The list is ordered based on performance at the RAD.
 So, you may not be guaranteed an offer even if you've passed your RAD, and vetting won’t take place until you’ve been offered a job (as detailed above).

 You’ll remain on the merit list for up to 12 months after the date you passed your RAD, as this is how long your RAD accreditation lasts.
 It’s worth bearing in mind that you only need to have been offered a job within those 12 months before your accreditation expires - you don’t need to actually be in post.